Excel Data Analysis ToolPak

 - We get the result.

-As we can see, the correlation between advertising cost (column head) and Sales (row head) is +0.86274 approx, which indicates that they have a positive correlation and to 86.27% extent.
-Now we can accordingly decide on the advertising budget and expected sales.
+As we can see, the correlation between advertising cost (column head) and sales (row head) is approximately +0.86274, indicating that they have a positive correlation and 86.27% extent.
+Now, we can accordingly decide on the advertising budget and expected sales.

-Percentile in excel refers to a number where a certain percentage of scores fall below that number and is available in the Analysis Toolpak Excel Add-in.
-For example, if a particular score is in the 90th percentile, that means the student has scored better than 90% of people who took the test.
+Percentile in excel is a number where a certain percentage of scores fall below that number and is available in the Analysis ToolPak Excel add-in.
+For example, if a particular score is in the 90th percentile, the student has scored better than 90% of people who took the test.
 Let us understand this with an example.

 Example

-We have the following data for the scores obtained by a student of a class.
+We have the following data for the scores obtained by a class student.

-We want to find out the rank and percentile for every student.
+We want to find out the rank and percentile of every student.

 The steps would be: